influxdata/flux/docs/SPEC.md

 ### Transformations

 Transformations define a change to a stream.
-Transformations may consume an input stream and always produce a new output stream.
+Transformations must consume an input stream and always produce a new output stream.

+Transformations always operate on the data channel within the stream.
+Transformations do not operate on the meta channel within the stream, however they may add new tables to it.
+The meta channel may contain arbitrary data about the processing of the data channel.
+For example an transformation may add a table to the meta channel containing error that were encountered.

-Most transformations output one table for every table they receive from the input stream.
+Most transformations output one table for every table they receive from the input data channel.
-Transformations that modify the group keys or values will need to regroup the tables in the output stream.
+Transformations that modify the group keys or values will need to regroup the tables in the output channels.
-A transformation produces side effects when it is constructed from a function that produces side effects.

 Transformations are repsented using function types.

+    type transformation = (tables :: <-stream) -> stream

+### Sources

+Sources are functions that produce a stream.

+    type source = () -> stream

-### Built-in transformations
+### Built-in sources and transformations

 The following functions are preassigned in the universe block.
-These functions each define a transformation.
+These functions each define a transformation or a source.

 #### From